AaryenMehta/learning101/README.md

 **imageProcessing**

 This folder contains the answers to the asked questions related to "Image".
-It also contains some basic info(in comments) and code related to thresholding, contours, skin detection etc. I have also uploaded solutions(upto Q4) to first chapter exercise of Programming Computer Vision in a folder named PCV_exercise.
+It also contains some basic info(in comments) and code related to thresholding, contours, skin detection etc. I have also uploaded solutions(except Q5) to first chapter exercise of Programming Computer Vision in a folder named PCV_exercise.